-The basic requirement for becoming a chemist is a Bachelor's Degree in Chemistry or a related field.
+The basic requirement for becoming a chemist is a Bachelor's or Master's Degree in Chemistry or a related field.
 Computer science, physics, mathematics, and biology classes along with coursework in organic, inorganic, and physical chemistry equip future chemists with the knowledge needed for a successful career.

-Individuals with an undergraduate chemistry degree qualify for assistant, associate or other entry-level positions.
+Individuals with an undergraduate chemistry degree qualify for assistant, associate, or other entry-level positions.
 Traditionally, they perform tasks related to quality control and testing of chemical compounds or directly assist senior chemists in their research.

 More advanced positions in the field of chemistry require the completion of a master's or doctoral degree.
-Upon enrolling in an advanced degree course, students have the option of specializing in niche areas of the discipline such as biochemistry, nuclear chemistry or forensic chemistry.
+Upon enrolling in an advanced degree course, students have the option of specializing in niche areas of the discipline such as biochemistry, nuclear chemistry, or forensic chemistry.
 Chemistry students should be careful, however, since too much specialization can limit career options after graduation.